 Greetings and Summary

-Good afternoon.
-I am Peter Kwon, Head of IR Department at KB Financial Group.
-We would like to now begin Q3 2017 Earnings Presentation.
-Thank you very much for joining us this afternoon.
+Greetings.
+I'm Peter Kwon, the Head the IR Department at KB Financial Group.
+We will now begin the 2017 Business Results Presentation.
+Thank you all for participating in our earnings call.

 (3p) Financial Highlights

 Next on Page 3, I will explain about the key financial highlights.
 First the group's 2017 ROA is 0.82%.
 ROE posted 10.18%, showing meaningful improvement in the group's profitability.
 ROE in Q4 declined considerably Q-o-Q. However, if the one-off factors mentioned above are excluded, ROE will come to 9.79%.
 In 2017, the full year group's NIM posted 1.99% to group; the bank, 1.71%, improving 13bps over 2016.
 This is a result of expanding low-cost deposits and fine-tune to pricing efforts and highly profitable asset-centered growth amidst a rate-rising environment.
 However, NIM in Q4 went down 4bp Q-o-Q for the group and 3bp for the bank, owing to funding cost burden.
 In the fourth quarter, loans increased steeply while time deposits funding grew over long low-cost deposits.
 And time deposit rates increased substantially, reflecting the market rate hikes.